-- Diseño Descendente. - Diseño Modular.
+- Diseño Descendente.

+- Diseño Modular.

+- Programación Orientada a Objetos

 2. Background

 2.1.
 Situation within the Degree:

 Programming Fundamentals is a first-year, first-semester course that provides an introduction to the fundamental principles in programming with particular focus on the concepts of algorithms and object oriented programming.
 This course is specially intended for students in the first year of a Computer Science degree.